William B. Hairston Jr.

 [JR: Attendees are recognized on the theory “if it’s important to some to mention in an obit, then we can spare a few prayers”.
 Perhaps, the time at MC was both formative and important to our comrade.
 And, imho, WW2 interrupted many plans.
-A good many who went never came back and maybe those that did had new priorities.
-With a 50+ year marriage, that’s a characteristic I see in a lot of Jaspers.]
+A good many went to never came back and maybe those that did had new priorities.]

 # – # – # – # – # 2015-Dec-28 @ 22:14